-- Unreasonably disturb the tenant’s neighbors or constitute a breach of the peace.
+- Unreasonably disturb the neighbors or constitute a breach of the peace.

-Before a Landlord can file the Eviction, they must give the Tenant a 7 Day Notice to Cure.
+Before a Landlord can file, they must give a 7 Day Notice to Cure.
 As a result, they have 7 Days to cure the violations.
-However, if the Tenant cures the violation within 7 Days, the Eviction cannot proceed.
+If they are removed, the Eviction cannot proceed.

-If a Landlord can meet 3 requirements, their chances of keeping the Deposit are greatly increased.
+A Landlord must meet 3 requirements to help their chances of keeping the Deposit.

-C. Landlord has photographs and communications that can substantiate their claim.
+C. They have photographs and communications that can substantiate their claim.

 Accordingly, if you need to evict a Tenant, contact your Eviction Lawyer in Plantation Florida at (954) 990-7552.